rajivsam/content_r2ds/interests_and_focus_areas.markdown

 * Framing big data problems in terms of newer algorithmic methods such as submodularity and sketching (see [this playlist](https://www.youtube.com/watch?v=byJ2zujIPh8&list=PLgKuh-lKre13d6vkwc3NrEh2YguAe-XLV) ) so that large problems can be solved with sufficient (satisficing at work again) solution quality with a fraction of the costs and resources.
 I really believe in adding complexity only if needed, but definitely if needed.

-{: .important }
-> But... what about Generative AI?, you ask.

-{: .highlight }
-> At some point of time I will create a conversational, language model based assistant to funnel conversations to the right recipe or algorithm discussed here.
-For now, if your data and use case contains a timestamp then it is quite likely that one of the recipes discussed in this site are of interest to you.